dask/dask-stories/network-modeling.md

 The problem I'm trying to solve
 -------------------------------

-There are always new technologies which vendors would like operators to deploy.
-Operators face a lot of uncertainty whenever they have to make a decisions about a new technology.
-These models help reduce uncertainty and allow senior management to gain actionable insights.
+Operators face a lot of uncertainty whenever they have to make a decision about a new technology.
+Their networks are comlex with lots of Bands and sites which are already deployed.
+They need to understand the implications of bringing in a new technology in this mix.
+These models help reduce the uncertainty that management faces while giving them actionable insights about their network.

 For example currently we are in the middle of a 4G to 5G transition and some of the decisions that operators need to make are given below: